 b.
 The facts verified or established during the investigation and whether those facts support the existence of the alleged or discovered violations or unprofessional conduct; and

-c. a A written recommendation from the division director as to whether the probable cause evaluator should find exists demonstrating that the investigation summary has established reasonable grounds for belief that the certificate holder licensee has committed violations or any of the alleged acts of misconduct unprofessional conduct or violations warranting informal or formal discipline.
+c. a A written recommendation from the division director as to whether the probable cause evaluator should find exists demonstrating that the investigation summary has established reasonable grounds for belief that the certificate holder licensee has committed violations or any of the alleged acts of misconduct unprofessional conduct or violations warranting discipline.

 2. Emergency.
 When the division has information during an investigation that emergency suspension is necessary to address an imminent risk to the public health, safety, or welfare, division staff must prepare a written investigation summary for review by the probable cause evaluator while the investigation is ongoing.